 All the surface processes can strongly vary from one material to another which can explain difference of potential values achieved by different materials in similar environments.

 Hazardous charging occurs when differential potentials greater than around 100 V occur.
-Such levels may be exceeded commonly in the high-altitude plasma-sheet region of the magnetosphere and during low-altitude crossings of auroral arcs.
-Charging in the magnetospheres of other planetary magnetospheres, such as Jupiter and Saturn, may also reach hazardous levels.
+Such levels can exceeded commonly in the high-altitude plasma-sheet region of the magnetosphere and during low-altitude crossings of auroral arcs.
+Charging in the magnetospheres of other planetary magnetospheres, such as Jupiter and Saturn, can also reach hazardous levels.

 Conductivity and resistivity